Satisfactory Academic Progress for Federal Aid Recipients

 All students who are in receipt of US Federal Aid whilst studying at Goldsmiths, University of London are required to make Satisfactory Academic Progress (SAP) on their course of study and to abide by all Ordinances and Regulations of Goldsmiths, University of London.

 The US Department of Education requires Goldsmiths, University of London, to check the student’s progress at intervals and to ensure that they are meeting both the Quantitative and Qualitative requirements below.
-The Financial Aid Office will receive confirmation of SAP from Departments prior to disbursement of funds.
+The Financial Aid Office will receive confirmation of SAP from Registry prior to disbursement of funds.

 SAP is evaluated at the end of each term for undergraduate students and twice a year for postgraduate students.
 Students will be notified in writing if they have not met SAP requirements.